 Term Acronym (if appl.)
-Description Trunk Storm Sewers • Storm sewer with an inside diameter greater than 1500mm of a typical round-shaped sewer that receives runoff from the surrounding tributary; local storm sewers can be shaped as elliptical or a box culvert subject to the above sizing criteria to an equivalent round shape Trust Fund • Funds raised or supplied for a particular purpose which cannot be used for any other purpose University of Toronto Mississauga UTM • Campus of University of Toronto located in Mississauga Upper-Tier Municipality • revenue requirements over their supporting municipalities User Fees, Rents, & Service Charges Revenue from user fees on City services Rent received on city-owned property All service charges Value for Money VFM • Assurance that products and services that the City acquires and provides are strategically aligned to the City's vision; obtaining maximum benefit from the resources provided; receiving the most from the resources we use Variance • Difference between budgeted and actual expenses or revenues Veterans' Organization Property • Properties recognized by the City as being used and occupied by the three Mississauga Legion Clubs and the Army, Navy & Air Force Veterans' Club.
-Water Quality • Measure of how suitable water is for a particular type of use (such as drinking and bathing) based on physical, chemical, and biological characteristics such as temperature, turbidity, mineral content, and the presence of bacteria Water Quality Control • Planning, design, construction, operation, maintenance and renewal of infrastructure to remove suspended solids and other contaminants from stormwater, either actively or passively Watercourse • Open channel, either natural or manmade or a combination thereof, which gathers or carries surface water with some degree of regularity Watercourse Erosion Control •
+Description Storm sewer with an inside diameter greater than 1500mm of a typical round-shaped sewer that receives runoff from the surrounding tributary; local storm sewers can be shaped as elliptical or a box culvert subject to the above sizing criteria to an equivalent round shape Trunk Storm Sewers Trust Fund Funds raised or supplied for a particular purpose which cannot be used for any other purpose University of Toronto Mississauga UTM Campus of University of Toronto located in Mississauga Upper-Tier Municipality Counties and other upper-tier municipalities that do not tax directly but apportion their revenue requirements over their supporting municipalities Region of Peel is the upper level of a two-tier system of municipal government with three area municipalities - City of Mississauga, City of Brampton, and the Town of Caledon User Fees, Rents, & Service Charges Revenue from user fees on City services Rent received on city-owned property All service charges Value for Money VFM Assurance that products and services that the City acquires and provides are strategically aligned to the City's vision; obtaining maximum benefit from the resources provided; receiving the most from the resources we use Variance Difference between budgeted and actual expenses or revenues Veterans' Organization Property Properties recognized by the City as being used and occupied by the three Mississauga Legion Clubs and the Army, Navy & Air Force Veterans' Club.
+Water Quality Measure of how suitable water is for a particular type of use (such as drinking and bathing) based on physical, chemical, and biological characteristics such as temperature, turbidity, mineral content, and the presence of bacteria Water Quality Control Planning, design, construction, operation, maintenance and renewal of infrastructure to remove suspended solids and other contaminants from stormwater, either actively or passively Watercourse Open channel, either natural or manmade or a combination thereof, which gathers or carries surface water with some degree of regularity Watercourse Erosion Control Measures employed to prevent or control the loosening and removal of soil from the bank and/or bed of a watercourse by running water; may include bank or bed protection, grading modifications, watercourse realignment and capacity improvements

 Term Acronym (if appl.)
-Description Watershed Topographically defined land area in which all stormwater runoff drains to the same point; separated from other watersheds by a divide Windrow Build-up of material (e.g. leaves, snow) left at the bottom of a driveway, or along a curb
+Description Watershed Topographically defined land area in which all stormwater runoff drains to the same point; separated from other watersheds by a divide Windrow • Build-up of material (e.g. leaves, snow) left at the bottom of a driveway, or along a curb